jgkong/catalog/task/github-add-comment/0.4/README.md

-# Add a comment to an issue or a pull request
+# Add a comment to an issue, a pull request or a commit

-The `github-add-comment` task let you add a comment to a pull request or an issue.
+The `github-add-comment` task let you add a comment to a pull request, an issue or a commit.

 ## Changelog